COVID-19

 The Highland County Chamber of Commerce is offering this page as a health and economic resource guide during the coronavirus pandemic.
 Please check back often as we plan to update the page frequently.

-The Chamber encourages you to continue to support our members as you can during this difficult time.
+The Chamber encourages you to continue to support our Members.
 Our full business directory has member contact information for you to learn more.

 Reopening Resources